georlav/recipes/README.md

 # Recipes
 A simple app that fetches puppy recipes from various providers and prints them to the standard output.
-Use those recipes to cook for your puppy and not your puppy.
+Use those recipes to cook for your puppy (not your puppy).

 ##  Providers
 http://www.recipepuppy.com/api